urbanpeppermint/VIBE_MIDI_AI/README.md

 ## Demo Video

 https://github.com/urbanpeppermint/VIBE_MIDI_AI/blob/main/videos/VIBEMIDIDEMO.mov
-## 💡 The Story

-All I wanted to do was update my MiNiMIDI project https://www.spectacles.com/lens/c4359defc05147a388f9d5065764b5aa?type=SNAPCODE&metadata=01-- I ended up pushing the boundaries of what's possible with Snap's AI Music Gen template.

-**With only 6 days and pure TypeScript, I wanted to demonstrate what further is possible with the in-hand capabilities on Spectacles.**
+I wanted to demonstrate what further is possible with the in-hand capabilities on Spectacles.**

 ### The Gap I Found